pkiel/notebook/_posts/2022-06-28-LangdonSkeletonAnalysis.md

 In summary, standardized vertical extension data was not signifcantly different among treatment groups.
 However, calcification rates were significantly different, with acidified groups having significantly less calcification rates.
+This falls in line with other OA experiments which observed a decreased in net calcification rates, but observed no differences in linear extension.

-Most importantly, the length of observation was significantly different with control corals observed in the experiment significantly less than acidified treatment corals.
+However, the length of observation was significantly different with control corals observed in the experiment significantly less than acidified treatment corals.
 This is critical for phenotypically plastic corals such as *A. cervicornis* (Kuffner *et al.* 2017), where the corals’ morphology and bulk density will be shaped by its environment